-The House of Quality, or Quality Function Deployment (QFD), is a useful tool that Six Sigma Black Belt practitioners use during the Define phase of the DMAIC cycle of Six Sigma projects.
+The QFD House of Quality, or Quality Function Deployment QFD, is a useful tool that Six Sigma Black Belt practitioners use during the Define phase of the DMAIC cycle of Six Sigma projects.
 The topic can be briefly discussed in Green Belt training or sometimes on online free Six Sigma courses.
 However, the House of Quality is one of the more advanced LEAN techniques.
-Let’s look at a practical example of how the House of Quality technique can be implemented.

 House of Quality Steps

-To build the house of quality, basic six steps are performed.
+To build a house of quality, basic six steps are performed.
 House of Quality Steps are as follows:

-- Identify how the product will satisfy the customer.
-It refers to identifying specific product characteristics, features or attributes and showing how they will satisfy customer wants
+- Identify how the product will satisfy customers.
+It refers to identifying specific product characteristics, features, or attributes and showing how they will satisfy customers

 - Identify relationships between how’s.
 A couple of questions, that are to be answered here: How do our how’s tie together?
 What is the relationship between our two or more how’s?